python/cpython/Doc/library/stdtypes.rst

 .. method:: str.translate(map)

-   Returns a copy of the *s* where all characters have been mapped through the *map* which must be a mapping of Unicode ordinals (integers) to Unicode ordinals, strings or ``None``.
+   Return a copy of the *s* where all characters have been mapped through the *map* which must be a mapping of Unicode ordinals (integers) to Unicode ordinals, strings or ``None``.
 Unmapped characters are left untouched.
 Characters mapped to ``None`` are deleted.